 To avoid data corruption and inadvertent write operations during power-up, a power on reset (POR) circuit is included.
-The logic inside the device is held reset while V{CC} is less than the power on reset (POR) threshold voltage, V{WI} - all operations are disabled, and the device does not respond to any instruction.
+The logic inside the device is held reset while V{CC} is less than the power on reset (POR) threshold value, V{WI} - all operations are disabled, and the device does not respond to any instruction.

-Moreover, the device ignores all write enable (WREN), page write (PW), page program (PP), page erase (PE), sector erase (SE), bulk erase (BE) and write to lock register (WRLR) instructions until a time delay of t{PUW} has elapsed after the moment that V{CC} rises above the V{WI} threshold.
+Moreover, the device ignores all Write Enable (WREN), Page Write (PW), Page Program (PP), Page Erase (PE) and Sector Erase (SE) instructions until a time delay of t{PUW} has elapsed after the moment that V{CC} rises above the V{WI} threshold.
 However, the correct operation of the device is not guaranteed if, by this time, V{CC} is still below V{CC} (min).
 No write, program or erase instructions should be sent until the later of: